UNITED WAY OF WHITESIDE COUNTY

 United Way needs people like you—people with strong voices and a desire for change—to support our cause.
 Join the movement and help build a better life for us all.

 At the United Way of Whiteside County, we are working on a vigorous Volunteer program for 2017.
 Anyone can champion the cause.
 Whether you’re speaking out to improve education, income and health, or wearing the LIVE UNITED shirt to show your support, you can help inspire hope and create opportunities for a better tomorrow.
 So go ahead and advocate in a LIVE UNITED world.
 Advocate for United Way of Whiteside County and show your support.
 Please fill out the form below, or if you cannot do that, call us at 815-625-7973.
-Jessica Smith, our director of volunteers, will be in touch.
 Thank you!